 ^^ Back to top

-An MRI scan can be used to investigate almost any part of the body including the:
+An MRI scan can be used to examine almost any part of the body, including the:

 - brain and spinal cord